 Historian of Textiles and Dress

-Dr Rachel Silberstein is a historian of textiles and dress in early modern China, with a broad interest in the ways people produce and consume the fabrics that adorn and define their bodies, and the impact of new technologies and trade upon these practices.
+I am a historian of Chinese textiles and dress, based in Seattle and London.
+I have a broad interest in the ways people produce and consume the fabrics that adorn and define their bodies, and the impact of new technologies and trade upon these practices.

-She gained a DPhil in Oriental Studies from the University of Oxford in 2015, with a dissertation on fashionable dress in nineteenth-century China.
-This became the subject of her prizewinning 2020 monograph, A Fashionable Century: Textile Artistry and Commerce in the Late Qing, published by the University of Washington Press.
-She has also published articles in journals including Late Imperial ChinaFashion Theory, and Dress, and a number of edited volumes.
+I gained a DPhil in Oriental Studies from the University of Oxford in 2015, with a dissertation on fashionable dress in nineteenth-century China.
+This became the subject of my award-winning monograph, A Fashionable Century: Textile Artistry and Commerce in the Late Qing, published by the University of Washington Press in 2020.
+I have also published articles in journals including Late Imperial ChinaFashion Theory, and Dress, and a number of edited volumes.

 • "This beautifully illustrated monograph with its learned analyses of those textual and material forces that transformed nineteenth-century Chinese fashion is an exceptional and exemplary work of scholarship and a key text for understanding Qing fashion and material culture."